Sreevarshan-fin/Sree-Varshan-profile-Overview/README.md

 ---
 I design machine learning and generative AI solutions that translate business problems into decision-ready outcomes.
 My work starts with understanding business context and decision requirements, then building end-to-end ML and deep learning workflows that move from data ingestion to prediction, reasoning, and insight delivery.

-I focus on system design over isolated models, integrating NLP, retrieval-augmented generation, and LLM-based reasoning so components work together in a reliable and explainable way.
+I focus on system design over isolated models, integrating NLP, retrieval-augmented generation, and LLM-based reasoning into cohesive pipelines that produce reliable and explainable outcomes.
 My experience includes predictive modeling, text-based NLP pipelines, RAG engineering, and LLM-driven applications built for scalability and clarity.

-Currently, I’m expanding my expertise in agent-based AI and MLOps to design ML and LLM systems that operate effectively in real-world environments and deliver measurable business impact.
+Currently, I’m expanding my expertise in agent-based AI and MLOps to design ML and LLM systems that operate effectively in real-world environments and deliver measurable business impact.I build AI systems to be deployed, trusted, and used—not just demonstrated.

 ----------------